 Federal SEOG Grant (undergraduate students only) — A Federal Supplemental Educational Opportunity Grant is an award for undergraduates with exceptional financial need.
 Priority funding for Federal SEOG goes to Pell-eligible students with the lowest EFC and those meeting the published financial aid deadline.
 Please note, availability of SEOG funding is extremely limited.
 The level of annual SEOG funding is based on the Department of Education’s award to the institution.
 Annual awards to students are contingent upon funding

-Pennsylvania State Grant (undergraduate Pennsylvania residents only) — Pennsylvania State Grants provide money to help undergraduates enrolled at least half-time (six credits) pay for education after high school.
+Pennsylvania State Grant (undergraduate Pennsylvania residents only) — Pennsylvania State Grants provide money to help undergraduates enrolled at least half-time (six credits) pay for education after high College.
 Students must be Pennsylvania residents and demonstrate financial need as determined by the Pennsylvania Higher Education Assistance Agency (PHEAA).
 The state notifies students of eligibility for the grant.
-The amount of state grant varies with the type of school students attend and the housing status of students.
+The amount of state grant varies with the type of College students attend and the housing status of students.
 The maximum award for the 2014-2015 academic year (July 1, 2014 to June 30, 2015) is estimated at $4,011.
 (Please note that this amount is subject to change.)

 Thomas Jefferson University Scholarship/Grant Funds (PDF) — Institutional grants provide needy students with gift aid that will help them pay for college expenses.
 Grants are made available to students who demonstrate financial need with priority given to students who meet the priority deadline.
 A separate application for these programs is not required except in a few circumstances.
 If a separate application is required, applications will be sent to all qualified students.
 The amount of grant awarded is determined by the amount of funds available in each program and financial need of the student.
 Certain other restrictions may apply if previously stipulated by the scholarship donor.